axeluhl/sailing-analytics/wiki/howto/onboarding-glossary.md

 - A **mark** is any position a boat must pass on a required side.
 - A **tack** is a manoeuvre where the boat turns into the headwind (pointing into the wind) and then through.
 - **Velocity made good** is speed towards or from the wind direction.
+- Races, within a regatta, may be **discarded**.
+This is completely different to a penalty.
+If there is a discard, then each team's worst score is removed (if a team has two races with identical scores, the leaderboard will remove the earliest score).
+This typically only happens if there are 4 or more races.
+In the SAP Admin Console, in the Leaderboards panel, you can choose how many discards are allowed.
+We allow up to 15 discards!
+The Administrator types into the box next to the discard number, how many races are required to trigger the discard.
+This must increase for each discard.

 ## SuperDevMode vs DevMode (for GWT)